 In this course, the mathematical properties of integers and the people who discovered them are discussed at length.
 These include Euclid's proof of the infinitude of primes, perfect numbers and their relation to Mersenne numbers, the Euler phi function, and Fermat's last theorem.
-Prerequisite: MA233 (Spring, odd years)
+Enrollment is limited.
+Prerequisite: MA233 (Spring, Alt.)